UCSB-CMPTGCS20-S16/CS20-S16-lab03/lab03-Turtle-Graphics-Assignment.md

       # The rest is up to you to figure out

-Then, at the top of your file, add this comment, and the `import` `turtle` line, and save the file as lab02.py.
+Then, at the top of your file, add this comment, and the `import` `turtle` line, and save the file as lab03.py.
 (The function def for drawA or whatever your first initial is that you are trying to draw goes below that point, as shown:

-    # lab02.py for Alice Baker and Chris Gaucho
+    # lab03.py for Alice Baker and Chris Gaucho
-    # CS8, Fall 2013, Prof. Conrad
+    # CS20, Spring 2016, Instructor: Phill Conrad
     # Draw some initials using turtle graphics

     import turtle